Is This Depression? Recognising the Signs

 What people thought

-The study asked repondents if they thought anything was wrong with John and how he could best be helped.
+Respondents were asked if they thought anything was wrong with John.
+They were also asked how he could best be helped.
 The results were really quite surprising; 61% of the sample did not think that the person had depression.
 Further, only 29% of the sample thought that antidepressants might help and only 34% thought that psychotherapy might help.
-Both treatments were regarded as less helpful than vitamins, minerals or special diets.
+Vitamins, minerals or special diets were seen as more helpful than psychotherapy or anti-depressants.

-This result was really quite worrying and indicated that people with these conditions were less likely to get the help they really needed.
+This result was really quite worrying.
+It indicated that people with these conditions were less likely to get the help they really needed.

 Improving results and recognising depression

 They repeated same survey eight years later and the results were much more encouraging.
-Now 67% of the people recognised that the person described in the vignette had depression and the available interventions were viewed much more positively.
+Now 67% of the people recognised that the person described in the story had depression.
+Additionally, the available interventions were viewed much more positively.
 This indicates that the work of organisations like beyondblue have been successful in educating the public about the prevalence of depression and what can be done about it.

 We need to understand more